 Keep an Engineering Management SOP concise and maintain a conversational tone when writing it.
 Apart from that, here are some rules you need to follow:

 Should you include your name in your SOP?

 Should you write your own SOP?

-Should you be honest about strengths and weaknesses?
+Should you be honest about your strengths and weaknesses?

 Soft Skills to Include in an SOP for Engineering Management

-Your Engineering Management SOP needs to highlight your technical knowledge on the subject too.
-To do so, you can speak about a few soft skills and technical skills.
-Refer to the Engineering Management SOP examples below and gauge how you can do that too.
+Your Engineering Management SOP must also highlight your technical knowledge on the subject.
+You can speak about a few soft and technical skills to do so.
+Refer to the Engineering Management SOP examples below and gauge how to do that.

-But, here are a few relevant skills you can emphasise on:
+But here are a few relevant skills you can emphasize:

 - Communication skills